Shirshendu Mukhopadhyay

-Shirshendu Mukhopadhyay (শীর্ষেন্দু মুখোপাধ্যায়; born 2 November 1935) is a Bengali author from India.
+Shirshendu Mukhopadhyay (born 2 November 1935) is a Bengali author from India.
 He has written stories for both adults and children.
 He is known for creating the relatively new fictional sleuths Barodacharan and Shabor Dasgupta.

 Life

 Shirshendu Mukhopadhyay was born in Mymensingh (now in Bangladesh) on 2 November 1935.
 The Mukhopadhyays were originally from Bainkhara, Bikrampur (now Munshiganj).
 During partition his family migrated to Kolkata.
 He spent his childhood in Bihar and many places in Bengal and Assam accompanying his father, who worked in the railways.
-He passed intermediate from the Victoria College, Koch Bihar before taking a Masters in Bengali from Calcutta University.
+He passed intermediate from the Victoria College (now ABN Seal College), Koch Behar before taking a Masters in Bengali from Calcutta University.

 Mukhopadhyay started his career as a school teacher and is now on the staff of Anandabazar Patrika at Kolkata.
 He is associated with the Bengali magazine Desh.

 Film adaptions

 Mukhopadhyay's novels were later adopted in movies.